-On August 6, 2014, the acquisition date, we completed the acquisition of the entire issued share capital of Sauflon Pharmaceuticals Limited (Sauflon), a privately-owned European manufacturer and distributor of soft contact lenses and solutions, based in Twickenham, United Kingdom.
+On August 6, 2014, which we refer to as the Sauflon acquisition date, we completed the acquisition of the entire issued share capital of Sauflon Pharmaceuticals Limited (Sauflon), a privately-owned European manufacturer and distributor of soft contact lenses and solutions, that was based in Twickenham, United Kingdom.
 The fair value of the consideration transferred for Sauflon was approximately \$1,073.2 million in cash, \$1,063.1 million net of cash acquired, and approximately \$58.0 million in the form of loan notes issued by Cooper.
-The loan notes are denominated in British pounds and are classified as short-term debt.
+The loan notes were denominated in British pounds and redeemed and paid in our fiscal second quarter of 2015.

-The Sauflon acquisition is intended to accelerate the growth in sales of our single-use products by enabling a multi-tier, single-use strategy with a full suite of hydrogel and silicone hydrogel product offerings in the major product categories of sphere, toric and multifocal lenses.
-This acquisition is also intended to provide for enhanced relationships with key European retailers and opportunities for operational synergies.
+We acquired Sauflon to accelerate the growth in sales of our single-use products by enabling a multi-tier, single-use strategy with a full suite of hydrogel and silicone hydrogel product offerings in the major product categories of sphere, toric and multifocal lenses.
+This acquisition was also intended to provide for enhanced relationships with key European retailers and opportunities for operational synergies.